 Perhaps the most subtle looks of all, Alessandra Ambrosio opts for a few ash brown highlights around the face.
 The result of these super subtle strands gives her overall look depth and dimension, while still maintaining her naturally deep brown color.

 For Neutralizing Yellow Tones

 A silvery-brown tint applied throughout is just what you need to neutralize any caramel and yellow tones in your mane, giving it a cool, lived-in color.
 Once you’ve tinted your stands, consider laying off the heat-styling and embracing your natural texture to prevent further damage.

 Although Khloé Kardashian’s dip dye comes dangerously close to making her a full blonde, her dark roots qualify her as a brunette.
 The secret to getting her cool-toned "bronde" is ditching all traces of honey shades, and adding in subtle silvery highlights instead.
 Again, be sure to keep that purple shampoo on deck to avoid going brassy.

 For A Natural Illusion

 Lily-Rose Depp's blend of light brunette mixed with ash blonde gives her color a shade-shifting iridescence.

 If you're currently working with a fringe, take note from Ciara’s expertly blended babylights.
 Her biscuit beige-grey strokes blend with creamy ecru ribbons, creating a cool tone that transcends seasons.

 Because ashy undertones work well on all shades of brown, a flawless ombré is totally in the cards.

 For A Mix of Warm and Cool Tones

 Our favorite thing about ash brown is it's a universally flattering shade the combines both warm brown and silvery grey, making it incredibly wearable.
-It works on cool and warm skin tones alike and gives hair tons of dimension.
+It looks especially good on warm skin tones and gives hair tons of dimension.